hypersign-protocol/docs/validator/running-a-testnet-validator-node.md

   * To restart the service: `sudo systemctl restart hidnoded-standalone.service`

 **Cosmovisor**

-**NOTE: The network is live since 28th September 2022, and have since gone through two governance based upgrades.
-Hence, it's highly advisable to use State Sync.
-Please donot rely on Foundation Node for state sync, as we don't provide the service yet.**

 > Cosmovisor is a tool which will enable automatic upgrade of a blockchain, once a software upgrade governance proposal is passed.
 More information on Cosmovisor [here](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html).